Bird conservation: Other threats

+According to a 2018 Nature paper studying trends in global waterbird populations, ineffective governance is a major driver of biodiversity loss in wetlands, highlighting the importance of political and institutional factors in conservation outcomes.

 Conservation techniques

 Scientists and conservation professionals have developed a number of techniques to protect bird species.
 These techniques have had varying levels of success.

 Captive breeding

 Captive breeding, or ex-situ conservation, has been used in a number of instances to save species from extinction.
 The principle is to create a viable population of a species in either zoos or breeding facilities, for later reintroduction back into the wild.
-As such a captive population can either serve as an insurance against the species going extinct in the wild or as a last-ditch effort in situations where conservation in the wild is impossible.
+A captive population can either serve as an insurance against the species going extinct in the wild or as a last-ditch effort in situations where conservation in the wild is impossible.
 Captive breeding has been used to save several species from extinction, the most famous example being the California condor, a species that declined to less than thirty birds.
 In order to save the California condor the decision was made to take every individual left in the wild into captivity.
-From these 22 individuals a breeding programme began that brought the numbers up to 273 by 2005.
-An even more impressive recovery was that of the Mauritius kestrel, which by 1974 had dropped to only four individuals, yet by 2006 the population was 800.
+From these 22 individuals a breeding program began that brought the numbers up to 273 by 2005.
+An even more impressive recovery was that of the Mauritius kestrel (Falco punctatus), which by 1974 had dropped to only four individuals, yet by 2006 the population increased to 800.